Share on:

 Accessibility for Ontarians with Disabilities Act (AODA)

 The AODA is a landmark accessibility legislation in Ontario that mandates the installation of TWSIs at public facilities.
-The Design of Public Spaces Standards under AODA provides detailed technical specifications on required tactile installations at various public spaces like sidewalks, crosswalks, transit platforms, recreational trails, play spaces, etc. It also imposes heavy fines for non-compliance.
+The Design of Public Spaces Standards under AODA provides detailed technical specifications on required tactile warning indicators installation at various public spaces like sidewalks, crosswalks, transit platforms, recreational trails, play spaces, etc. It also imposes heavy fines for non-compliance.

 Ontario Building Code